 Okay, so you guys know I’ve recently dived right into the world of digital planning.
 I am a little bit obsessed and am having a great time figuring out all of the things I can do with my digital planner.
 Today I’m going to show you what I discovered about how to add a PDF to a digital planner.
 This literally means that the possibilities are endless for your planner.
-You can use free printables you find, just like this Habit Tracker printable I found on pinterest, or you can use organizational printables like the ones I have in my etsy shop!
+You can use free printables you find, just like this Habit Tracker printable I found on pinterest!
 I was so excited to figure this out.

 This post contains affiliate links.
 See our full disclosure policy, here.